Eric Flint: Reception

 To date, six of his books have been included on The New York Times Best Seller list.
 They are 1634: The Galileo Affair (2004), 1634: The Baltic War (2007), 1634: The Bavarian Crisis (2007), 1636: The Kremlin Games (2013), Torch of Freedom (2009), and Cauldron of Ghosts (2014).

 1635: The Papal Stakes (2012), The Crucible of Empire (2010), and Threshold (2010) were listed on The Wall Street Journal Best-Selling Books list for Hardcover Science Fiction.

 Cauldron of Ghosts (2014) was listed on The Washington Post Best-Selling Books list for Hardcover Fiction.

 Almost all of Flint's books sold well enough to get listed on the various Locus Bestsellers Lists with some titles listed multiple times and a few even reached the top spot for the month.

 Awards and honors

 Flint was awarded the 2008 Dal Coger Memorial Hall of Fame Award primarily for his River of War series.

-In 2018, he received a Special Sidewise Award for Alternate History for his ongoing encouragement of the genre of alternate history through his support of the community and writers developed around his 1632 series.
+In 2018, he received a Special Sidewise Award for Alternate History for his encouragement of the genre of alternate history through his support of the community and writers developed around his 1632 series.

+Several months after his death, Flint received the 2023 Best Alt-History award for 1812: The Rivers of War and the 2023 Frank Herbert Lifetime Achievement Award from The Helicon Society.